Filter events with FacetWP

 FacetWP in general is incompatible with posts in custom tables: it only indexes posts in WP’s wp_posts table, so event occurrences are not indexed.
 Which leaves only the main/parent events in wp_posts to be indexed.

-Adding to this problem is that TEC Pro hijacks every query that has its post_type argument set to tribe_events, and will insert occurrence IDs into it.
+You’d expect this to lead to only parent events being indexed by FacetWP, and occurrences not.
+But this is not the case, as TEC Pro also treats parent events as occurrences.
+It then hijacks every query that has its post_type argument set to (only) tribe_events, to use its custom tec_occurrences table, and inserts occurrence IDs into it.
 It also adds 10000000 to the post ID count, presumably to prevent collisions with normal post IDs.
 You can see this happening if you type FWP.settings.debug.sql in your browser Console, on a page with a tribe_events query and facets:

 The Events Calendar Pro hijacking the query, as seen in Debug Mode with FWP.settings.debug.sql.